 In my old days, I recall my Deaf parents communicated with other Deaf relatives and friends by taking a bus, tram, or car (my father's Dacia in the 1970s) or passing on a message to the visitor.

-In the 1980s, the light flashed one Sunday.
-I opened the door and was surprised to see a M33 standing, awaiting its home.
-The man explained that every Deaf person received such a machine that was no longer used and was donated by some government agency.
+In the 1980s in my preteen year, a light of the doorbell flashed one Sunday.
+I opened the door and was surprised to see a bulky, heavy M33 teletyper standing, awaiting its home.
+The man explained that the Alberta government agency no longer needed those such machines and offered to donate them to Deaf people in the city.

-When M33 teletyper ringed, anyone of us signers could feel the loud vibration across from another room.
-We'd run to the teletyper to see who was the caller.
+Whenever M33 teletyper ringed, it was vibrating so loudly that any of us Deaf family could feel the vibration across from the next room or the next, next room.
+We'd run to the teletyper to see who the caller was.

-It also turned out to be a little more than its purpose.
-We'd write a letter, tear off the paper, and mail it.
+The teletyper also turned out to be a little more than its purpose.
+We'd write (type) a letter, tear off the paper, and mail it.
 We didn't realize it was some kind of an early form of multi-purpose "computer".
-We had it before everyone had a computer and even before my first classical Apple IIc.
+We had it before hearing people had and even before my first classical Apple IIc.

 Not long afterward, a new TTY (teletyper) or TDD (Telecommunication Device for the Deaf) was released.
-The Deaf community preferred the term TTY that we used.
-The term TDD was a "politically correct" term.
+The Deaf community used the casual term "TTY", while the hearing services used the term "TDD".

-Deaf people eventually tossed out their short-lived M33 machines and welcomed their new portable TTYs into their homes.
+Deaf people in my region eventually tossed out their short-lived M33 machines and welcomed their new portable TTYs into their homes.
 The MRC (message relay center) was soon established to facilitate communicate between Deaf callers and hearing people.

 The TTYs had evolved into more modern looks.
 TTYs had been installed in public locations, such as airports.
-When I landed in a layover city (usually Minnesota) on my way home from Galladuet University in Washington, D.C., I purposefully made a call to my parents on a public TTY, just for the sheer joy of using it.
+When I landed in a layover airport (Minnesota) on my way home from Galladuet University in Washington, D.C., I purposefully made a call to my parents on a public TTY, just for the sheer joy of using it.

 The advent of pagers in the 1990s was another exciting convenience, though not as convenient as cellphones.
-Whenever one received a phone number on the pager, one had to go to the TTY to make a call.
+Whenever one received a phone number on the pager, one had to go to the TTY to make a call either to another TTY or via relay.

 Soon the pagers were gradually out of sight when texting-capable cellphones came in.
 Blackberry devices were among the first.

-The earliest form of videophone was using a webcam and computer to communicate with other ASL speakers before the advent of videophone.
-Unlike videophone, webcam was very slow and stuttering across the slow network.
+The earliest form of videophone was a webcam through a computer to communicate with other ASL speakers before the advent of videophone.
+Unlike the videophone, webcam was very slow and lagging across a slow network.

-Texting cellphones remain in use outside home.
-Videophone came in as a form of phone at home among the Deaf people in the United States and Canada in the early 21st century.
-VRS (Video Relay Service) soon replaced MRC.
+While texting through cellphones remain in use outside home, videophone came in as a form of phone at home among the Deaf people in the United States and Canada in the early 21st century.
+VRS (Video Relay Service) soon replaced MRC (via TTY).

 Videophone-capable cellphones were used earlier in Europe.
 Soon, it came into the United States.
 Today, a growing number of Deaf people carry videophone-capable cellphones and talk on the videophone in public, sometimes signing with one hand (which may be a new evolution of ASL) or putting it on a surface nearby.

 In no time, cellphones, smartphones, and tablets become cross-overed.
-One makes videphone calls or sends text messages via these on-the-go gadgets, using a telecommunication wireless service or Wifi.
+One makes videphone calls or sends text messages via those on-the-go gadgets, using a telecommunication wireless service or Wifi or a phone network.